-Complexity of Data Reporting and Analysis
+The complexity of Data Reporting and Analysis

 How To Reduce Your Data

-Data archiving is the process of moving stale data to a separate data storage for long-term retention (if required).
+Data archiving is the process of moving stale data to separate data storage for long-term retention (if required).

 Consider Purging Data

-At times we are busy collecting data and not really sure that how much we should keep.
+At times we are busy collecting data and not really sure how much we should keep.
 If you are storing a lot of data that may not be useful it is going to make your recent data processing slower.
 Understand your business needs and see if older data can be removed and trends from that data can be stored instead.
 This will not only save you space but also help you speed up on analyzing recent data.